surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.52.1-dev.2 =
+= 3.52.1-dev.3 =

-(2018/02/04) Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when desired.
+(2018/02/07) Added an "Edit" link to the "Robots" option in the post Publish metabox.
+Added a fallback to custom product attributes for WooCommerce (Pro version).

 = 3.52.0 =